One-Particle Density Matrix Framework for Mode-Shell Correspondence: Characterizing Topology in Amorphous Higher-Order Topological Insulators: The mode-shell correspondence in higher-order topological insulators

 \section{The mode-shell correspondence in higher-order topological insulators}

-We consider the Benalcazar-Bernevig-Hughes (BBH) model~\cite{Benalcazar2017,Benalcazar2_2017} to exemplify how the mode-shell correspondence applies in higher-order topological insulators.
-The BBH model describes a two dimensional higher-order topological insulator on a square lattice protected by a combination of chiral and $C_4$ rotational symmetry, and hosts four zero energy topological corner modes.
+We consider the Benalcazar-Bernevig-Hughes (BBH) model~\cite{Benalcazar2017quantized,Benalcazar2017electric} to exemplify how the mode-shell correspondence applies to higher-order topological insulators.
+The BBH model describes a two dimensional higher-order topological insulator on a square lattice protected by a combination of time-reversal symmetry, which implies a chiral constraint, and $C_4$ rotational symmetry, and hosts four zero energy topological corner modes.
 The Bogoliubov–de Gennes Hamiltonian of the BBH model in real space is

-where $c^\dagger_{\pos}$, and $c_{\pos}$ are fermionic creation and annihilation operators, $\sigma_j$, and $\tau_j$, $j\in(x,y,z)$ are Pauli matrices describing internal degrees of freedom within a unit cell, and $\tau_0$ denotes the two dimensional identity matrix.
-The vectors $\ax=(a,0)$, and $\ay=(0,a)$ describe the distance between the adjacent sites $\rr, \rrp$ in the $x$, and $y$ directions on the square lattice, where the lattice constant $a=1$.
-The relative size of the hopping parameters $\gamma$ and $\eta$ determines the topological phase: Eq.~\eqref{eq:BBH_hamiltonian} describes an insulator in a high-order topological phase for $|\gamma/\eta|< 1$, with a phase transition at $|\gamma/\eta|=1$.
-The blocks $h_{\rr\rrp}$ have a chiral symmetry $C=\sigma_z\tau_0$.
+where $\sigma_j$ and $\tau_j$, with $j\in(x,y,z)$, are Pauli matrices acting on the Bogoliubov-de Gennes space and on the orbital degrees of freedom within a unit cell, respectively.
+The vectors $\ax$ and $\ay$ connect the adjacent sites $\rr, \rrp$ in the $x,y$ directions of the square lattice, and take the form $\ax = (1,0)$ and $\ay = (0,1)$ when the lattice constant is set to unity.
+The Hamiltonian $h_{\rr \rrp}$ has a chiral constraint $C=\sigma_x$.
+The relative size of the hopping parameters $\gamma$ and $\eta$ determines the topological phase: Equation \eqref{eq:BBH_hamiltonian} describes an insulator in a high-order topological phase for $|\gamma/\eta|< 1$, with a phase transition at $|\gamma/\eta|=1$.

 We consider the ground state of the BBH model with $\gamma=0.5$ and $\eta=1$ at half filling on a square lattice with linear size $L=20$, and define the restricted region $\mathcal{A}$ to be a square of linear size $L_{\mathcal{A}}=10$, taken as the lower left quarter of the full lattice.
-The spectrum of the restricted density matrix, $\rho_\mathcal{A}$, shown in Fig.~\ref{Fig:CrystallineHoti_mode}(a), exhibits four eigenvalues pinned at $\lambda=1/2$, corresponding to chiral corner modes, together with additional eigenvalues in the interval $0<\lambda<1$ that originate from trivial short range correlations across the boundary of $\mathcal{A}$.
+The spectrum of the restricted density matrix $\rho_\mathcal{A}$ shown in Fig.~\ref{Fig:CrystallineHoti_mode}(a), exhibits four eigenvalues pinned at $\lambda=1/2$, corresponding to chiral corner modes, together with additional eigenvalues in the interval $0<\lambda<1$ that originate from trivial short range correlations across the boundary of $\mathcal{A}$.
 To isolate the contribution of the chiral corner modes, we introduce the function